RisePeopleInc/coding_interview-react-native/README.md

 - Clone this repo and create a branch
 - Select a framework (or don't).
 Be prepared to explain your choices.
 - Select a UI framework (or don't).
 Be prepared to explain your choices.
-- Include unit testing with Jest.
+- Our Coding Standards include unit testing with Jest.
 We're not looking for 100% coverage, but we'd like to see your approach to testing.

+### Tech Prerequisites:
+The app will need to be able to perform / interact with the following :
+- Public API endpoints that require no authentication.
+- Public API endpoints that require JWT token.
+- Device's GPS data.
+- Biometric data.

 ### 📋 Your app should:
 - Display a splash screen with the Rise Logo
 - Start with an unauthenticated screen that prompts users to log in with a username and password.
+The API (token) response will be used throughout the app.
-- Once authenticated, your app should display three tabs:
+- Once authenticated, your app should have a layout that has a Tabs at the bottom of the screen:
-  - HomeTab:
+  - HomeTab(Initial Tab) - A screen with Two Cards:
-    - Card with decoded JWT token, displaying `user_email` at top
+    - a Card with decoded JWT token information where the CardTitle displays the `user_email` at top, and the content shows the `uta` payload.
-    - Have a card that shows current GPS location
+    - a Card with a GPS payload from the device.
   - Empty Tab
-    - It should be empty!
+    - A screen that shows no content.
   - Profile Tab
-    - Display additional information returned from this API end point
+    - Display additional information returned from the `Employeees` API end point
       - A card with user's name and title
       - A working log-out button
       - Button to enrol biometrics

-## Relevant APIs:
+## APIs:

 ### Test Credentials
+- id: `j.d.@example.com`
-- `j.d.@example.com` / `FakePassword1`
+- password: `FakePassword1`

 ---

-### 📘 `POST /tokens/with_refresh_token`
+### 📘 Login API:  POST `/tokens/with_refresh_token`

 Authenticate a user and retrieve an access token and refresh token for subsequent authorized requests.